websockets/ws/README.md

 The extension is disabled by default on the server and enabled by default on the client.
-It adds a significant overhead in terms of performance and memory comsumption so we suggest to enable it only if it is really needed.
+It adds a significant overhead in terms of performance and memory consumption so we suggest to enable it only if it is really needed.

 The client will only use the extension if it is supported and enabled on the server.
 To always disable the extension on the client set the